 The Board considers an Independent Director as one who has no relationship with the Company, its related companies, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent judgment of the Group's affairs with a view in the best interests of the Company.

+The Non-executive Directors comprise half of the Board, which varied from Provision 2.3 of the Code which requires that non-executive Directors make up a majority of the Board.
 The Constitution of the Company provides that the Chairman has a second and casting vote in the case of an equality of votes.
-Given that the Chairman has a casting vote and is independent, and the Independent Directors make up one-third of the Board, and 50% of the Board are Non-Executive Directors, there is a strong and independent element on the Board.
+Given that the Chairman has a casting vote and is independent, and the Independent Directors make up one-third of the Board, and half of the Board are Non-Executive Directors, there is a strong and independent element on the Board.

 Each Independent Non-Executive Director has, on an annual basis, provided a declaration of his independence.
 The Independent Directors have confirmed that they are independent in conduct, character and judgement, and they have no relationship (including those provided in Provision 2.1 of the Code) with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgment in the best interests of the Company.
-The independence of each Director will be reviewed annually by the Nominating Committee in accordance with the requirements of Provision 2.1 of the Code.
-The Nominating Committee has reviewed and is of the view that the two (2) Independent Directors are independent and free from any relationships outlined in the Code.
+The independence of each Director will be reviewed annually by the Nominating Committee in accordance with the two (2) Independent Directors are independent and free from any relationships outlined in the Code.
 Accordingly, the Nominating Committee and the Board consider each of the Independent Non-Executive Directors to be independent based on the considerations of the requirements in Provision 2.1 of the Code and the declarations made by each of the Independent Non-Executive Directors.

 The Board notes that Mr. Ong Chin Lin ("Mr. Ong") has been an Independent Director of the Company for an aggregate period of more than 9 years.
-The Board regularly reviews the independence of Mr. Ong, and is of the opinion that he is suitable to continue as an Independent Director of the Company.
+The Board regularly reviews the independence of Mr. Ong, and is of the opinion that he satisfies the Code's requirements for independence, despite the period of his directorship in the Company.
 Mr. Ong has no relationship with the Company, its related companies, its substantial shareholders or its officers.
 Neither Mr. Ong nor any of his immediate family members has been employed by the Company or its related companies, has accepted any significant compensation by the Company or its related companies, has been a substantial shareholder, partner, director or executive officer of an organisation which has provided or received significant payments or material services from the Company, is a substantial shareholder of the Company, or has been directly associated with a substantial shareholder of the Company.
-In addition, the Board also reviews the performance of each Independent Director and opines that Mr. Ong, having gained a good understanding of the Group's business and operations, will be able to continue to bring valuable expertise, experience and knowledge to the Board.
-To ensure continued management and governance, the Board believes that Mr. Ong can provide the necessary and required stability to work with both new and old Directors to collectively drive the Group forward.
+In addition, the Board also reviews the performance of each Independent Director and is of the view that Mr. Ong, having gained a good understanding of the Group's business and operations, has been able to bring valuable expertise, experience and knowledge to the Board.
+The Board also believes that Mr. Ong has provided the necessary and required stability to work with both new and old Directors to collectively drive the Group forward.